 The marriage with Jolanda de Brienne was planned just as a political strategy; in the same period Frederick met an extraordinary woman, Bianca Lancia, the true love of the emperor.
 Her real name is unknown.
 From that relationship Manfredi, the future king of Sicily, was born.

-Gregory IX hadn’t the same patience of his predecessors: the 29th of September 1227 the pope excommunicated Frederick at the Bitonto Cathedral, for his non-participation at the reconquest of Jerusalem.
+Gregory IX had not the same patience of his predecessors: the 29th of September 1227 the pope excommunicated Frederick at the Bitonto Cathedral, for his non-participation at the reconquest of Jerusalem.

 The Sixth Crusade

-Fredirick didn’t accept the excommunication, since he was a true Christian man.
+Fredirick did not accept the excommunication, since he was a true Christian man.
 Nonetheless, his complaints to the pope were worth nothing.
 Moreover, a further disgrace awaited him: his wife Jolanda de Brienne died at the age of sixteen while giving birth to his son, Conrad.

 This events led Frederick to leave to the Holy Land.
 The 28th of June 1228 the excommunicated emperor left again to the Sixth Crusade, announcing his departure in Barletta.
 It is not clear if Frederick hoped the withdrawal of the excommunication or just wanted the crown of Jerusalem.